YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 Global Directories Point to Global Variables
 --------------------------------------------

 Routines in YottaDB/GT.M reside in the file system rather than in the database, whereas global variables reside in databases.
 Routines are completely independent of global variables.
-In this respect, YottaDb/GT.M may be different from other M implementations.
+In this respect, YottaDB/GT.M may be different from other M implementations.

 Given a person's name, a telephone directory helps you find the person by giving you the phone number, and sometimes their address as well.
-Analogously, given an M global variable name, a global directory helps a GT.M process find the variable by giving it the database file where that variable resides, as well as other pertinent information.
+Analogously, given an M global variable name, a global directory helps a YottaDB/GT.M process find the variable by giving it the database file where that variable resides, as well as other pertinent information.

 The global directory is a binary file pointed to by the ISV $zgbldir.
-The GDE utility program (invoked with do ^GDE inside GT.M or mumps -run ^GDE from the shell) is used to manage global directories.
+The GDE utility program (invoked with do ^GDE inside YottaDB/GT.M or mumps -run ^GDE from the shell) is used to manage global directories.
 [Note that the input to GDE can be a text file.
-In a production environment, YottaDB LLC/FIS recommends that text files be used to define database configurations, and that these text files be put under version control.]
+In a production environment, YottaDB/FIS recommends that text files be used to define database configurations, and that these text files be put under version control.]

 In YottaDB/GT.M, sets of M global variables (Names or Name spaces) are mapped to Regions that define properties relating to the M global.
 Each Region is mapped to a Segment that defines properties relating to the file system.
 Consider the example in the figure below: